Application process and cost

 |Room and board||$ 10,188|

 *First year students are billed an additional $115 for for books and materials for the required class LAS 105, Becoming a Scholar.

 Additional fees for books and travel, estimated $1,800

-Academic scholarships are determined by previous academic record and results on the
+Academic scholarships range from $5,000-$15,000 per academic year and are determined by previous academic records.

 In addition, international students can work on campus and earn the following: